Customer Segmentation: Types, Benefits, and Strategies for Targeted Marketing

 Understanding segmentation in consumer behaviour is essential for predicting and influencing buying decisions.
 Consumers do not behave uniformly; their choices are shaped by factors such as lifestyle, income, preferences, and experiences.

+It allows businesses to understand which groups of customers are most likely to respond to specific marketing messages.
+This means that campaigns can be more focused, reducing waste and improving the chances of success.
 This approach improves customer engagement and builds stronger relationships.
 It also enables brands to anticipate needs, recommend relevant products, and enhance overall customer experience.

 Bases for Segmenting Consumer Markets